-I think the best chicken and dumpling recipes are those that are easy to make, delicious to eat, and that evoke a sense of warm memories of simpler times.
+I think the best recipes for chicken and dumplings are those that are easy to make, delicious to eat, and that evoke a sense of warm memories of simpler times.

 When it comes to chicken and dumplings, some people prefer biscuit-style dumplings (like this easy Chicken and Bisquick dumplings recipe), others prefer a baked chicken and dumpling casserole, while still others prefer flat, noodle-like dumplings.

 That’s why I’m sharing one of my personal favorites, this copycat Cracker Barrel chicken and dumplings recipe!
 I’ve been making it for years and years, and it is such a simple yet satisfying meal.
 It’s a homemade recreation that reminds me a lot of the restaurant version!